Changing topic bias in biomedical science maps by linking documents through alternative data sources: policy documents, patents, authors, Facebook, and Twitter: Results

 \subsection{Document Authors}

-The pAuthor network performed best for the topic category \textit{Geographicals [Z]}, although it showed poor results for most other categories.
-We believe this performance arises from the tendency of document authors to maintain stable interests over time about given geographical regions.
-In contrast, the mAuthor network did not produce interesting results.
+The network pAuthor was the best for the topic category \textit{Geographicals [Z]}, although it did poorly for the other topic categories.
+We believe that it was the best due to document authors having stable interests over time about given geographical regions.
 Figure \ref{figure:Examples of Purity profiles of several topic categories.} shows that \textit{Geographicals [Z]} achieve a substantially higher profile in pAuthor than in bAuthor or mAuthor, making it very competitive.
-This is especially interesting given that, based on our prior work \cite{bascur2025topics}, the topic category \textit{Geographicals [Z]} is the worst topic category for text similarity and citation networks by a substantial margin.
-While document authorship has been used in science mapping before, prior studies typically cluster authors rather than documents, with network edges representing co-authorship counts \cite{kumar2015co}.
+This is especially interesting given that, based on our prior work \cite{previouswork}, the topic category \textit{Geographicals [Z]} is the worst topic category for text similarity and citation networks by a substantial margin.
+Document authors are already used to create science maps, but unlike our paper, the clusters in those maps tend to be made up of authors instead of documents, and the edges represent how many documents the authors have written together \cite{kumar2015co}.